rlingam/dotfiles/README.md

 ## Thanks
 Thanks for taking the time to view and hopefully download my dotfiles.
-Special thanks to everyone who i forked my dotfiles off of.
+Special thanks to everyone whose work i might've used to create these dotfiles.